varung18/OIBSIP/Task 4: Online Examination/Readme.md

 4. Timer and auto submit
 5. Closing session and logout

-Softwares/Technologies Used: Netbeans IDE 8.2 RC and Java 8
+Softwares/Technologies Used: Netbeans IDE 8.2 RC and Java 8, Xampp Server v8.1.25